 Nayib Bukele “openly intimidates” judges in El Salvador, says Human Rights Watch

-The investigator Juan Pappierwhich is part of the Americas division of Human Rights Watch (HRW), said this Friday, April 1, that the president of The Savior, Nayib B Watch“intimidates” judges, after the president called the Supreme Court to “remove judges complicit in organized crime.”
+The investigator Juan Pappierwhich is part of the Americas division of Human Rights Watch (HRW), said this Friday, April 1, that the president of The Savior, Nayib B Watch“intimidates” judges, following the president called the Supreme Court to “remove judges complicit in organized crime.”

 “In El Salvador, @nayibbukele openly intimidates judges who don’t decide as he pleases,” Pappier posted on Twitter.